-Continuing through another capricious year filled with historical overrulings, domestic terrorism hearings and more unparalleled threats to basic human rights, this generation of people power has reached a level of precedence I’d yet to see in my lifetime.
+Continuing through a capricious year filled with historical overrulings, domestic terrorism hearings and more unparalleled threats to basic human rights, this generation of people power has reached a level of precedence I’d yet to see in my lifetime.
 This means that the work of artists and musicians is more crucial than ever, whether it’s inspiring change, drawing awareness or simply empowering the listener to make it through another day.
-The resistance and activism that has been cultivated through collective social movement action has remained consistent thus creating a source of motivation to be an active part of social change.
+The resistance and activism that has been cultivated through collective social movement action has remained consistent, thus creating a source of motivation to be an active part of social change.

 A musician I was truly honored to share time with to make this interview come to life, Racquel Jones, has performed around the world as both a solo hip-hop musician and with legendary dub fusion group Thievery Corporation.
 She is an undeniable force on and off the stage, possessing a tenacity that emanates energy and power.
 Using her artistry to tackle social issues head-on, Racquel is intent on raising awareness as well as facilitating dialogue amongst her listeners.